 8. Use Bloatfree And Clean WordPress Visual Builder

-Most WordPress users use visual builder plugin to help build beautiful websites.
-Do you know that visual builder could lead to slow WP Admin?
+Most WordPress users use visual builder plugins to help in building beautiful websites.
+But are you aware of the fact that visual builder could lead to slow WP Admin?

 While there are many WordPress visual builders in the market, not all of them are coded well, clean and most of the time, contain man bloatware.
 Installing this WordPress builder plugin will make your website load significantly slower, including your WordPress backend.